Kristina01111000/WordPressTheme/README.md

 		-> add them to the course
 		-> make headings for each lesson in course be the names of the tags -> get schedule of topics and add month to title
-	-> get images/ video from dr w
-		-> images in email document
-		-> is he going to make videos?
 	-> get word document from dr w
 		-> needed to fill in all missing text everywhere
 	- courses are going to be powerpoints w/ voice over